-Grab a flight from Buenos Aires to Iguazu (airport code: IGR) is very easy.
+Grabbingbing a flight from Buenos Aires to Iguazu (airport code: IGR) is very easy.
 Almost all Argentinian airlines are flying on Iguazu.
-Most of the flight to Iguazu are departing from Aeropuerto Jorge Newberry (AEP).
+Most of the flights to Iguazu are departing from Aeropuerto Jorge Newberry (AEP).
 The flight time from Buenos Aires to Iguazu is 1h45min.

 Airlines that are flying to Puerto Iguazu airport: Aerolineas Argentinas, FlyBondi, JetSmart, Andes airlines.
-The low-cost airlines such as FlyBondi, JetSmart do have daily flights to Puerto Iguazu but mostly departing and leaving in the midday.
+The low-cost airlines such as FlyBondi, JetSmart do have daily flights to Puerto Iguazu but mostly depart and leave in the midday.
 This makes it more difficult to visit the Iguazu waterfalls in one day.
 However, it is possible to visit the Iguazu waterfalls in one day.
 For example, if your focus is more on the south of Argentina (Patagonia) but you don’t want to miss the waterfalls, then a day trip to Iguazu waterfalls is perfect.

 Long-distance bus from Buenos Aires to Iguazu Falls